Paul Gauguin: Edgar Degas

-Although Gauguin made some of his early strides in the world of art under Pissarro, Edgar Degas was Gauguin's most admired contemporary artist and a great influence on his work from the beginning, with his figures and interiors as well as a carved and painted medallion of singer Valérie Roumi.
-He had a deep reverence for Degas' artistic dignity and tact.
-It was Gauguin's healthiest, longest-lasting friendship, spanning his entire artistic career until his death.
+Although Gauguin made some of his early strides in the world of art under Pissarro; Edgar Degas was Gauguin's most admired contemporary artist and strongly influenced his work from the beginning, with his figures and interiors as well as a carved and painted medallion of singer Valérie Roumi.
+He had admired Degas for his artistic dignity and tact.
+It was Gauguin's most long-lasting friendship, spanning his entire artistic career until his death.

 In addition to being one of his earliest supporters, including buying Gauguin's work and persuading dealer Paul Durand-Ruel to do the same, there was never a public support for Gauguin more unwavering than from Degas.
 Gauguin also purchased work from Degas in the early to mid-1870s and his own monotyping predilection was probably influenced by Degas' advancements in the medium.